tugberkgoc/foundation-notes/06 Code Quality.md

 ### 3.1 Test Your Understanding

 1. Locate and fix all the errors and warnings in the `index.js`.
-2. Install `eslint` globally and then install the [eslint extension](https://github.com/Microsoft/vscode-eslint).
+2. Install the [eslint extension](https://github.com/Microsoft/vscode-eslint).
 After restarting your editor you should see any errors and warnings flagged in the editor.
 3. Use the `eslint` plugin to locate and fix all the errors in the `modules/list.js` file.

 ## 4 Documentation